medusajs/medusa/docs/content/advanced/backend/notification/how-to-create-notification-provider.md

 ## Test Sending Notifications with your Notification Provider

-Make sure you've configured Redis with your Medusa server as explained in the Prerequisites section and that the Redis service is running.
+Make sure you've configured Redis with your Medusa backend as explained in the Prerequisites section and that the Redis service is running.

 Then, start by running your Medusa server: